Do I need a special licence to drive a vehicle which isn't a car?

 - criminal convictions.

-If you are applying for an I endorsement to teach any class of heavy vehicle or motorcycle the check will also include your current experience for that licence class.
-This means you will have to provide evidence of your experience when you apply for an I endorsement.
+If you are applying for an I endorsement to teach any class of heavy vehicle or motorcycle, you will also have to provide evidence of your driving experience when you apply for an I endorsement.

 Back to top

 I’m applying for a P endorsement on my driver licence – will I have to include convictions that are covered by the Clean Slate scheme?

 If you are eligible for your convictions to be concealed under the Clean Slate scheme, then in effect you have no criminal record.

 There are some jobs where you will have to provide your full record in your application, even if the Clean Slate scheme applies to you – however these do not include the job of transporting passengers.
 If you want to check whether you have a clean slate, request a copy of your criminal record from the Ministry of Justice.

 You will also need to either hold a current Small Passenger Service licence yourself, or be driving for someone who does.

 Your car will need to meet certain requirements if you’ll be using it to transport passengers commercially, including regular Certificate of Fitness inspections.

 More about the requirements for operating or driving a commercial passenger service is on the NZ Transport Agency website.